clonalOverlay

 ## 6 CAVGAQQGGKLIF_CASSLSLSDGRHGYTF 101

-highlight the most prominent sequences
+To highlight the most prominent amino acid sequences: CAERGSGGSYIPTF_CASSDPSGRQGPRWDTQYF and CARKVRDSSYKLIF_CASSDSGYNEQFF:

 scRep_example <- highlightClones(scRep_example,